by Sasha Ayad, M.Ed., LPC

 The clinician’s job is to gently help clients move beyond simplistic gender cliches to a place of deeper self-discovery, regardless of where that leads.

-It has been important to familiarize myself with gender ideology so I can decipher what clients mean when they bring different concepts into therapy.
+It has been important to familiarize myself with gender identity theory so I can decipher what clients mean when they bring different concepts into therapy.
 For example, when I was growing up, a “stereotype” was understood as a behavior or trait we falsely ascribed to someone based on our own prejudices.
 Gender stereotypes would include ideas like “girls are too emotional” or “guys always like sports”.
 However today it seems trans-identified kids have a completely different conception of gender stereotypes.
 They often believe that when we look at a male person and refer to him as a guy or man, we are “stereotyping” him – i.e. that we’ve made the faulty assumption that this person “identifies as a guy.”
 It’s a remarkable distinction that took me some time to recognize.
-There are many more examples of ways in which trans-identified teens use language differently from people outside the ideology.
-Learning the dogma helps me spot these injected concepts, and be careful not to assume they have organically developed in the client’s psyche.
+There are many more examples of ways in which trans-identified teens use language differently from people outside the transgender advocacy circles.
+Learning the language helps me spot these injected concepts; I’m careful not to assume these ideas have organically developed in the client’s psyche.

 Don’t approach therapy from a political angle